Suhas-Gowda-GT/Suhas-Gowda-GT-FakeNewsClassifierUsingLSTM.ipynb/README.md

 # Suhas-Gowda-GT-FakeNewsClassifierUsingLSTM.ipynb

+Develop a machine learning program to identify when an article might be fake news.
 Detecting fake news is a layered process that involves analysis of the news contents to determine the truthfulness of the news.